 Advertise Lake Vacation Rentals

-Portage Lake is a fantastic stop for the Lake Michigan traveler.
-The lake is connected to Lake Michigan by a channel and is a great lake for sailing.
-Boating visitors often stop here on their way along the Lake Michigan shore.
+Portage Lake is a fantastic stop for Lake Michigan travelers.
+The lake is connected to Lake Michigan by a channel.
+Boating and sailing visitors often stop here on their way along the Lake Michigan shore.

 Portage Lake started out as a land-locked lake separated from Lake Michigan by a narrow strip of land.
 A small, rapid flowing creek drained from the west end into Lake Michigan.
 Although likely visited by Father Marquette, the first Europeans to live for any length of time near Portage Lake were the crew of the schooner Prince Eugene that wrecked on November 15th, 1835 a few miles south of the present-day channel between Portage Lake and Lake Michigan.
 Out of necessity, they built a log cabin in the dunes and waited for spring.
 The Portage Lake area gradually drew settlers as the lumber business reached the area.
 By 1845, a small dam was built to power a sawmill at the outlet.
 The sawmill did a booming business and soon included a wooden pier built on Lake Michigan for water traffic and freight.